 Many of us engage in creative thinking every day when faced with a challenge or problem that we need to overcome.
 Dr. Goldwater, Senior Lecturer of Psychology at the University of Sydney, says that one of the easiest ways to get better about thinking creatively is to simply practice.
 The more you encourage yourself to step outside of your comfort zone and try something new, you’ll find that coming up with creative ideas gets easier each time.
 Being creative isn’t about becoming the next Banksy or Mozart – it’s about making small changes each day to challenge the way you do things, so your natural creative skills can get stronger and grow into true innovation.

 With visual task management and innovative Mind Mapping, Ayoa is here to help you uncover your creative ideas, and turn them into action.
-Try for free for 7 days and brush up your creative skills like you never thought you could.
+Sign up for free and brush up your creative skills like you never thought you could.

 With the excitement of the Super Bowl all around, it’s time to give your own players a productivity power-up.
 We’re giving you 3 lightning-quick tips to help you get more out of your team with collaborative task management from DropTask.Read More 》

 With St.Patrick’s Day right around the corner, it got us thinking.
 Wouldn’t it be great if we could have the luck of the Irish all year round?Read More 》

 Comments are closed.